 Good choices for work-life balance are ones that:

-In part one, posted last November, we made a big deal about working part-time and sharing our childrearing, but it wasn’t always like this.
-Physician’s specialty training is six years (3 years basic training, 3 years advanced training) and if we had worked half time for the entire program it would have taken us 12 years to complete.
-That’s a long time to spend on the overtime roster.
+In part one of this series, we made a big deal about working part-time and sharing our childrearing, but it wasn’t always like this.
+Physician’s specialty training is six years; three years of basic training and three years of advanced training.
+And if we had worked half time for the entire program it would have taken us 12 years to complete.
+Being realistic, that’s a long time to spend on the overtime roster.

-There’s not much to say about this, except that it was surprisingly difficult to watch people we had trained with start PhDs, earn jobs as Consultants, publish papers and generally be fabulous high-achieving doctors while we slowed down and spent days in the park.
-We both suffered significant periods of panic and self-doubt through these years (…even worse than the usual ones we were used to being afflicted by).
-Those were the times we practiced being grateful, hugged our children and booked study courses or conferences.
+There’s not much to say about this, except that it was surprisingly difficult to watch people we had trained with start PhDs, earn jobs as Consultants, publish papers and generally be fabulous, high-achieving doctors while we slowed down and spent days in the park.
+We both suffered significant periods of panic and self-doubt throughout these years. (…Even worse than the usual ones we were used to being afflicted by.)
+Those were the times we practiced being grateful, hugged our children, and booked study courses or conferences.

-There are so many things that we all could (and feel we should) be doing.
+Meet your goals.
+There are so many things that we all could and feel we should be doing.
 Audits, research, teaching, presentations, overtime, on-call, courses will all be implied, demanded or offered over the course of your career.
 We’ve done the ones we were delighted to be offered and ones that were a massive drag.
-The main lessons we learned from all of these is the importance of keeping your eye on your goals, keeping your commitments contained, and accurately estimating the opportunity costs of new projects.
+The main lessons we learned from all of these are:

 The most important of these in our experience is containment.
 There’s nothing worse than being flattered into agreeing to take on a research project to boost your CV only to discover there’s no plan for when or how the project will end and there is much more work than you anticipated.
 You can easily end up spending lots of time getting ethics approval for someone else’s idea before discovering that the project is 5-years long with nothing to be published until the end.
 That’s all admirable and educational but may be difficult to sell on your CV.